 As well, I am a husband, a father, a pastor, a counselor, an artist, and a professor.
 I love to write, paint, garden, teach, and take pictures.
 I am always reading, belong to several international academic organizations, and love science, psychology, and spirituality research.
 My expertise is on intimacy–the growing of deep connections–both between people and between people and God.
 I am a hyper-extrovert who gets recharged hanging out with people.
 I love traveling, and have studied, learned from, and laughed with people all over the world.

 I have written broadly on spiritual intimacy, and co-authored Leadership Training Guide: A Resource for Pastors, Elders, and Churches (Evangelical Presbyterian Church, Livonia, Michigan; 2007).
-I serve on the Board of the Denver Rescue Mission, a homeless shelter.
+I serve on the Board of the Denver Rescue Mission, a large homeless shelter.
 I have served as a Chaplain alongside several fire and police departments and as Chaplain of the House for the Colorado House of Representatives.
 My real flowers and fruit: I have been married for 35 years to Cathy and have three beautiful, grown daughters.
 More about how I got to be a pastor here.

 Even more questions?
 Well, I’ve mentioned my roles–about what I do–but not about how I do what I do.
 Everyone needs a set of standards by which to anchor their compass and set their sails.If you want to know me, read my post: “Strait’s Rules of Living Well.”
 This is how I try to live life, offered with some comments and explanation.

 These have coalesced over time, learned bit-by-bit from experience, great mentors, personal dumb choices, numerous broken bones, and the wisdom of world travel.
 Some student, I think to tease me, starting writing down all the little “proverbial” things I said in class.
 The Strait list was born, and I’ve added to it.